Zelchs/nextjs-dashboard/README.md

 - Easy customization and extensibility

 **Deployment:**
-A live version of the nextjs-dashboard project is already deployed and accessible at the following link: [https://nextjs-sample-zeta-nine.vercel.app/dashboard](https://nextjs-sample-zeta-nine.vercel.app/dashboard).
+A live version of the nextjs-dashboard project is already deployed and accessible at the following link: [https://nextjs-sample-zeta-nine.vercel.app/](https://nextjs-sample-zeta-nine.vercel.app/).
 Feel free to visit the deployed version to explore the functionality and user interface.

+Credentials:

+- Email: user@nextmail.com
+- Password: 123456

 **Installation:**
 To get started with nextjs-dashboard, follow these steps: